-HAZOP action close-out is to be controlled by the Design Manager and reported individually using the CD-PD-TO-06 HAZOP and CHAIR Closing Form.
-The design manager needs to update the action status on CD-PD-TO-05 HAZOP and CHAIR Recommendations Register.
+HAZOP action close-out is to be controlled by the Design Manager and reported individually using the HAZOP and CHAIR Closing Form.
+The design manager needs to update the action Rev 2014-04-23 Page 11 of 13 N:\WSTP Projects\R&R\S1010_WEWPCC_RAS_FW\Appendices\CD-PD-PC-01 HAZOP Procedure.doc status on HAZOP and CHAIR Recommendations Register.